-So today is about checking Your Tire for wear patterns, finding out the causes of Tire wear and the must Do’s to prevent premature Tire wear problems.
+So today is about checking Your Tire tread for wear patterns, finding out the causes of Tire wear and the Must Do’s to prevent premature Tire wear problems.

-These 3 topics on Tire wear will cover Cars, SUV’s and Trucks of mostly all sizes that run on-road.
-Not off-road vehicles like Industrial Heavy Duty Vehicles.
+These 3 topics on Tire wear will cover Cars, SUVs, and Trucks of almost all sizes that run on-road.
+Not off-road vehicles like Industrial Heavy-Duty Vehicles.

 How To Identify Wear Patterns